-Purchase consideration - cash outflow
+Purchase consideration - cash outflow v)

 (₹ in million)

-Particulars Amount
+Amount

-Cash consideration 1,424.0
+1,424.0

-Less: Acquired on acquisition

-Cash and bank balances (2.5)
+(2.5)

-Net outflow of cash - investing activities 1,421.5
+1,421.5

 vi) Significant judgement & accounting estimates

 Ind AS 103 requires the identifiable intangible assets and contingent consideration to be fair valued in order to ascertain the net fair value of identifiable assets, liabilities and contingent liabilities of the acquiree.
 Estimates are required to be made in determining the value of contingent consideration and intangible assets.
 These valuations are conducted by external valuation experts.
 These measurements are based on information available at the acquisition date and are based on expectations and assumptions that have been deemed reasonable by the Management.